nikv96/Feature-Detection/README.md

 # Feature-Detection
-Feature Detection using opencv and scikit.
+Feature Detection using OpenCV-python and scikit-learn.
 Feature detection is implemented using both [Haar-cascades](https://github.com/nikv96/Feature-Detection/tree/master/Haar) and [HOG descriptor](https://github.com/nikv96/Feature-Detection/tree/master/HOG) methods.

 # How to Run
 1. Install all dependencies by running install.sh